jina-ai/jina/docs/fundamentals/gateway/index.md

 (prefetch)=
 ## Limit outstanding requests

-By default, Jina’s Client sends requests to the Flow as fast as possible without any delay.
-If a client sends their request faster than the Flow can process them, this can put a high load on the Flow.
+By default, Jina’s {class}`~jina.Client` sends requests to the Flow as fast as possible without any delay.
+If a client sends their request faster than the {class}`~jina.Flow` can process them, this can put a high load on the Flow.
 Typically, this is most likely to happen for Flows with expensive indexing.

 You can control the number of in flight requests per Client with the `prefetch` argument.
 E.g. setting `prefetch=2` lets the API accept only 2 requests per client in parallel, hence limiting the load.
 By default, prefetch is disabled (set to 0).